 If the petitioner does not agree with the County Assessor's decision, the petitioner may file a petition with the Board of Equalization for that county.
 The petition must be filed within 25 days of the date the assessor's decision was mailed to the petitioner.
 However, the petitioner may decide to bypass the Board and appeal directly to the Tax Court (Step 3 below) within 60 days of the date the assessor's decision was mailed to the petitioner.
 A.R.S.§§ 42-16056, 16157, 16201.

-- A copy of the original Petition for Review
+- A copy of the original Petition for Review (if the appeal basis references any attachments, those attachments must be included)

 - A copy of the Assessor's decision